RianGoossens/BrainCrab/README.md

 # 🧠🦀 BrainCrab
 A Brainfuck CLI.
-My long term goal is to turn this into a toolchain for a programming language that compiles down to Brainfuck.
+Toolchain for a programming language that compiles down to Brainfuck.

 ## Features
+- Run BrainCrab (.bc) files
+- Compile BrainCrab files to Brainfuck (.bf)
 - Run .bf files
 - A Brainfuck repl